-The main diet strategy is high carbohydrates before a game, a lot of fluid and some carbohydrate during a game and more carbohydrates, protein, and fluid after the game.
+The main diet strategy is high carbohydrates before a game, a lot of fluid, and some carbohydrates during a game and more carbohydrates, protein, and fluid after the game.

 Kids reacted to foods differently make sure you are aware of any allergies your kid might have.